dphilipson/sturdy-websocket/README.md

 #### `down`

-Called when the backing WebSocket is closed but `RobustWebSocket` will try to reconnect.
+Called when the backing WebSocket is closed but `SturdyWebSocket` will try to reconnect.
 Recieves the `CloseEvent` of the backing WebSocket.

 #### `reopen`